 The auxiliary systems of each engine must be independent of each other.
-For the LT cooling water and cylinder lubricating oil supply a certain combination according to the following descriptions is possible:
+However, some system combinations for the Low-Temperature (LT) cooling water system and for the cylinder Lubricating Oil (LO) supply are possible according to the following descriptions.

 4.3.1 LT cooling water system